VemulaSaiVaishnavi/VemulaSaiVaishnavi/README.md

 </p>

->  # 👋 Welcome to My Profile
->
-> It's my digital workspace where curiosity becomes code, ideas become projects, and learning never stops.
->
-> **Take a look around—there's always something new being built. 🚀**

----

 <div align="center">

-# ✦ Designing the Future with AI
+# ✨ Building the Future with AI

-### Learning today.
-Building for tomorrow.
+### *Learning today.
+Building for tomorrow.*

 </div>

-Hello, I'm **Sai Vaishnavi** 👋
+Hi there!
+I'm **Sai Vaishnavi** 👋

-An AI & ML student passionate about transforming ideas into intelligent solutions through code, creativity, and continuous learning.
+I'm an AI & ML student who loves turning ideas into intelligent solutions through code, creativity, and continuous learning.

-This profile is a collection of my projects, experiments, and milestones as I grow into an AI Engineer.
+This GitHub is my digital workspace—a place where I build projects, explore new technologies, and document my journey toward becoming an AI Engineer.

+**Take a look around—there's always something new being built. 🚀**

 ---